-If you can use a different machine for your dark web endeavours, it’s best to do so.
+If you can use a different machine for your dark web endeavors, it’s best to do so.

 The advantage of using a dedicated computer just to browse the dark web is that your main computer isn’t exposed to any of the threats or risks tied to entering the dark web.
 In case of an attack, you can be sure that any of the data or information stored on your main computer will be safe.

-If it isn’t possible to use a dedicated machine, use a USB stick or DVD to burn a bootable copy of Tails, which is a live Linux distribution that includes the Tor Browser and that can be used on almost any computer that supports booting from the USB or DVD drive.
+If it isn’t possible to use a dedicated machine, use a USB stick or DVD to burn a bootable copy of Tails (The Amnesiac Incognito Live System), which is a live Linux distribution that includes the Tor Browser and that can be used on almost any computer that supports booting from the USB or DVD drive.